Relintai/pandemonium_engine_docs/03_usage/20_export/15_exporting_for_dedicated_servers.md

 ## Platform support

-- **Linux:** `Download an official Linux server binary ( https://pandemoniumengine.org/download/server )`.
+- **Linux:** Download an official Linux server binary (they are in the servers `.tpz` file).
-  To compile a server binary from source, follow instructions in `doc_compiling_for_x11`.
+  Or compile a server binary from source.
-- **macOS:** `Compile a server binary from source for macOS ( doc_compiling_for_osx )`.
+- **macOS:** Compile a server binary from source for macOS.
 - **Windows:** There is no dedicated server build for Windows yet.
 As an alternative, you can use the `--no-window` command-line argument to prevent Pandemonium from spawning a window.
 Note that even with the `--no-window` command-line argument, you'll need to have OpenGL support available on the Windows machine.

-If your project uses C#, you'll have to use a Mono-enabled server binary.

 ## "Headless" versus "server" binaries

-The `server download page ( https://pandemoniumengine.org/download/server )`
+The server export templates.
-offers two kinds of binaries with several differences.
+offers three kinds of binaries with several differences.

 - **Server:** Use this one for running dedicated servers.
 It does not contain editor functionality, and is therefore smaller and more